Sandhutton & Breckenbrough Village Hall

 Introduction

-Sandhutton Village Hall building started life as a board school, built in the 1892 and used as such until its closure in the late 1950’s.
+Sandhutton & Breckenbrough Village Hall building started life as a board school, built in 1892 and used as such until its closure in the late 1950’s.
 It was purchased as a village hall with a constitution on the 7th June 1962.

-Under that constitution there are five elected Trustees, in addition to their role as trustees they form the Management Committee, along with 6 others who are elected annually.
+Under that constitution there are elected trustees, in addition to their role as trustees they form the Management Committee, along with other committee members who are elected annually.

 The current trustees are: